Enter your dataset values separated by a comma or space, click the “Calculate” button, and see how data is distributed.

 Add this calculator to your site

 Quartiles are the statistical values that divide the dataset into four equal parts.
-There are three quartiles (Q1, Q2, and Q3) that create a four interval.
+Three quartiles (Q1, Q2, and Q3) create a four interval.
 Each of them contains roughly 25% of the data points.

 Q1 – Lower Quartile: